Murders of Neta Sorek and Kristine Luken: Aftermath

-Memorial service

 A memorial service for Kristine Luken was held at the Christ Church in the Old City in Jerusalem, with around 100 people attending.
 Her family said that "she went boldly where she believe God wanted her to go" and was not deterred by the "questioning and ridicule from others."
 CMJ director, Robin Aldridge, praised her dedication and said she "radiated goodness that came from the inner core of her being."
 A memorial service was later held in Nottingham, England.
 Luken's body was flown back to the United States for burial.

 Arrests

 A month after the attack, Israeli police arrested members of the Palestinian terror cell responsible for the murder of Luken and the attempted murder of Wilson.
-The police relied upon Wilson's testimony, and DNA samples were produced from the blood stains of Ayad Fasafa, who had been lightly stabbed by Wilson in the attack.
-Ayad Fasafa and Kifah Ghanimat were linked to the scene and confessed to the crime.
-Police discovered that Kifah Ghanimat was the leader of a Palestinian terror cell of four members, all residents of the Hebron region, that included Ayad Fasafa and Ibrahim Ghanimat.
+The police relied upon Wilson's testimony, and DNA samples were produced from the blood stains of Ayad Fatfata, who had been lightly stabbed by Wilson in the attack.
+Ayad Fatfata and Kifah Ghanimat were linked to the scene and confessed to the crime.
+Police discovered that Kifah Ghanimat was the leader of a Palestinian terror cell of four members, all residents of the Hebron region, that included Ayad Fatfata and Ibrahim Ghanimat.

 In addition to admitting to Luken's murder, members of the terror cell confessed to the murder of Neta Sorek from earlier that year and said that they had perpetrated additional stabbing and shooting attacks.
 The men declared their goal of murdering Jews.
 The Palestinian cell were indicted for two murders, two attempted murders, a rape and a series of other violent crimes.

 Trial

 The Jerusalem District Court convicted Kifah Ghanimat of the murder of Luken and sentenced him to two life sentences and 60 years behind bars.
 He was convicted under a plea bargain, under which he admitted to the murder of Luken and another attempted murder charge was dropped and two clauses amended.
 He was also convicted of unlawful entry into Israel, stealing weapons, weapons trading and four counts of attempted murder.
 Kifah Ghanimat was also convicted of one count of aggravated rape from July 2009.
 After tying the victim's hands, Kifah had raped her at knifepoint in a cave near the Beit Jamal monastery.

-The judges said that Kifah Ghanimat: "...was just evil for the sake of being evil, cruel and apathetic to his fellowman, as he stabbed two helpless women to death and slaughtered others with a large knife, and doing such things for months.
-The cries of the victims echo not only in our imagination but are also heard in the family members' immense suffering."
+The judges said that Kifah Ghanimat: was just evil for the sake of being evil, cruel and apathetic to his fellowman, as he stabbed two helpless women to death and slaughtered others with a large knife, and doing such things for months.
+The cries of the victims echo not only in our imagination but are also heard in the family members' immense suffering.
 Ayad Fatafta was convicted of a number of offenses including the murder of Luken and the attempted murder of Wilson.

 For the murder of Neta Sorek, Kifah's brother, Ibrahim Ghanimat, received a life sentence and 16 additional years in prison and was also convicted on further charges including car theft and unlawful entry into Israel.